ludiosarchive/nixos-playwright/README.md

 2. Install playwright via npm or yarn and make sure `~/.cache/ms-playwright` has some browsers.

-3. Run `fix-playwright-browsers` from this repo.
+3. Run `fix-playwright-browsers` or a browser-specific script from this repo.

+## Bugs

+`fix-playwright-webkit` does not yet result in a working webkit MiniBrowser; PRs welcome.